 Things will not just go back to the way they were, at least not for a while.
 It’s going to take some time and a lot of patience from guests and Cast Members alike.

-Right now, Disney World executives are learning a lot from what is going on after the reopening of Shanghai Disneyland, and they will be taking a large amount of those new safety measures and guidelines and implementing them in the U.S. domestic Disney parks.
+Right now, Disney World executives have already learned a lot after the reopening of Shanghai Disneyland, and they will be taking a large amount of those new safety measures and guidelines and implementing them in the U.S. domestic Disney parks.

 Given the current situation, the health and wellbeing of your family is no doubt on your mind.
 After Disney World reopens, you may even ask yourself: “Is Disney World still safe?”